 The Internet has enabled us to create our identity in a simple way.
 We manage our personal online reputation and create a digital footprint in the process.

 It sounds very easy, but clicking on “log in” and creating a profile on one of the social networks makes it seem that a lot of online reputation awareness is left to the side.
 It’s easy to lose sight of the fact that every photo we post on the internet, every comment or status actually says about a lot about us.
-What’s most important – what’s online, stays online and leaves a digital footprint.
+What’s most important – and leaves a digital footprint.

 What Is a Digital Footprint?